dc25/davecompton.net/_posts/2020-04-10-using-visual-studio-code-inside-docker-to-edit-haskell.markdown

 On my computer, this took about an hour and used about 14 gigabytes of disk space.
 When this is done you should have a docker image named "haskell".

-The Dockerfile in the haskell repository expects the userid and username on the build command line.
-The dob alias does that.
+The Dockerfile in the haskelldev repository expects your userid, username, and .ssh public key as build command line arguments.
+The dob alias provides those arguments.

 # Running the "haskell" image.